 Licensing was hardly new for non-profits, but is suddenly became extremely valuable during the pandemic, said Ilana Wilensky, President of Jewel Branding & Licensing, which represents the National Wildlife Federation, Frank Lloyd Wright Foundation, and the New York Botanical Garden.
 “It was a way to diversify their revenue, so they were not relying—in many cases—on visitation.
 And it helped build awareness for a brand that might only be known in certain regions and allowed them to be experienced outside the walls of a building.”

 This increased focus on licensing also comes at a time of increasing demand from consumers for cause-based products.
-In the case of Melissa & Doug, the company is donating $1 million from sales over three years to the National Park Foundation, said Sofia Dumery, SVP of Design at Melissa & Doug.
+In the case of Melissa & Doug, the company is donating $1 million over three years to the National Park Foundation, said Sofia Dumery, SVP of Design at Melissa & Doug.